Against All Advice: Finding The Perfect Beach Near Istanbul

 Unexpected Food Capital of South America

-How come Peru has two restaurants in the top 10 restaurants in the world list while the U.S. has none?
-This was one of the questions we puzzled over while boarding our flight to Lima.
-The answer was found shortly thereafter, during our nine-day crisscrossing of the land of the […]
+How come Peru has two restaurants in the top 10 restaurants in the world list, while the U.S. has none?
+This was the question we puzzled over while boarding our flight to Lima.
+The answer was found shortly thereafter, during our nine-day crisscrossing of the land of the Incas, alpacas, […]